ewluong/model_eval/README.md

   - For Classification: Accuracy, Precision, Recall, F1 Score, ROC-AUC, and confusion matrix.
   - For Regression: Mean Squared Error (MSE), Mean Absolute Error (MAE), and R².
 - Subgroup Analysis: Automatically bins numeric features with many unique values, or analyzes user-specified subgroups.
-- Interactive Visualization: Utilizes Plotly for futuristic, interactive charts including bar charts, heatmaps (confusion matrices), ROC curves, and residual plots.
+- Interactive Visualization: Utilizes Plotly for interactive charts including bar charts, heatmaps (confusion matrices), ROC curves, and residual plots.
 - Downloadable Report: Generate and download a comprehensive HTML report that includes tables and interactive charts.
 - Custom Domain Deployment: Instructions provided for embedding the app in a GitHub Pages site and linking it to your custom domain.